 Few would argue that analogue TV was better than 1080p digital TV, and we now have UHD (ultra high-definition) sets that are capable of higher resolution than ever before.
 It wasn't long ago that films in cinemas were shown using actual 35mm (or occasionally 70mm) film, but the digital versions have now (mostly) surpassed what was possible before.
 Our ability to store thousands of photographs, songs and videos on computer discs has all but eliminated the separate physical media we once used.
 Whether the digital version is 'as good', 'better' or 'worse' largely depends on who's telling the story - some film makers love digital, others don't, and it's the same with music.

 The important thing to understand is that all digital systems rely extensively on analogue techniques to achieve the results we take for granted.
-The act of reading the digital data from a CD or Blu-Ray disc is analogue, and the process of converting the extracted data back into 'true' digital data streams relies on a thorough understanding of the analogue circuitry.
+The act of reading the digital data from a CD or Blu-Ray disc is analogue, as is the connection between the PC motherboard and any disc drives.
+The process of converting the extracted data back into 'true' digital data streams relies on a thorough understanding of the analogue circuitry.
 Those who work more-or-less exclusively in the digital domain (e.g. programmers) often have little or no understanding of the interfaces between their sensors, processors and outputs.
 This can lead to sub-optimal designs unless an analogue designer has the opportunity to verify that the system integrity is not compromised.

 Analogue engineering is indispensable, and it does no harm at all if a programmer learns the basic skills needed to create these interfaces.
 An interface can be as complex as an expensive oversampling DAC chip or as simple as a transistor turning a relay on and off.
-If the designer knows only digital techniques, the project probably won't end well [ 8 ].
+If the designer knows only digital techniques, the project probably won't end well.

 This article came about (at least in part) from seeing some of the most basic analogue principles totally misunderstood in many forum posts.
 At times I had to refrain from exclaiming out loud (to my monitor, which wouldn't hear me) that I couldn't believe the lack of knowledge - even of Ohm's law.
 Questions that are answered in the many articles for beginners on my site and elsewhere were never consulted.
 The first action when stuck is often to post a question (that in many cases doesn't even make any sense) on a forum.